January 6, 2025

 Signs of Pest Infestation:

-• Yellow spots or stippling on leaves.
+• Yellow spots on the leaves.

 Solution: